-Seasons Greetings!
-Welcome Friends, to our first Home for the Holidays Blog Tour!
+Season’s Greetings and welcome friends, to our first home for the holidays Blog Tour.
 This year I took a different approach to decorating for Christmas.
-I drew inspiration from different design elements all around me…. interior decor, fashion, and details in my every day life that were appealing to me.
-These ideas helped me create an inspired Christmas decor theme and design my own personally-inspired Christmas.
-Here are some good reasons to create YOUR own inspired Christmas decor theme.
+I drew inspiration from different design elements all around me: interior decor, fashion and details in my everyday life that were appealing to me.
+These ideas helped me create an inspired Christmas decor theme and design my own personally inspired Christmas.
+Here are some good reasons to create your own inspired Christmas decor.

 How to Create Inspired Christmas Decor

 1. Focus to Create Your Vision